Posted by: Northwest Eye in General on July 13, 2025

 Environmental factors and lifestyle choices significantly influence the development and progression of eye conditions.
 We understand that navigating this information can feel overwhelming, but knowing how to take care of your eyes can empower you.
 Here are some key influences to consider:

-- Diet: A diet rich in fruits and vegetables, especially those high in antioxidants, may lower the risk of glaucoma.
+- Diet: A balanced diet can help maintain healthy eye pressure, especially those high in antioxidants, may lower the risk of developing glaucoma.
 Nourishing your body with the right foods is a positive step.

-- Physical Activity: Regular exercise can help maintain healthy eye pressure and overall eye health.
+- Physical Activity: Regular physical activity can improve overall health.
 It’s common to feel unsure about starting a new routine, but even small changes can make a difference.

 Managing Glaucoma Risk: The Role of Regular Eye Exams and Lifestyle Choices